 It’s always fun to start fitness week off with a movement chart.
 (These are a free printable too!)
 This adds a little fun and accountability for the kids to track their fitness.
-It’s a really great time to work on basic gross motor movements such as jumping, single foot balance, squats, lunges etc… To add a little bit more fun to this it’s the perfect time to use the Active Movement Cards, Printables, and Charts (kids version or clip art version) and let the kids track what movements they have performed.
+It’s a really great time to work on basic gross motor movements such as jumping, single foot balance, squats, lunges etc… Pink Oatmeal has an awesome set of cards and printables that go perfect with this theme!

 Marathons – At School, Therapy, or Home

 Another perfect activity for fitness weeks is starting to work on your marathon (or half marathon, 10k, 5k, mile etc).
 This is a simple idea of tracking how far you walk as a class, during therapy, during PE etc. It’s motivational as you have a goal to reach.
 As a physical therapist I used this concept and with certain students would walk at the start of a therapy session and then mark off how far we would go.
 I think it would be awesome if an entire group or class could do this!
 At the end it’s fun to give out some kind of reward to go along with this.

 Maybe you are looking for more creative ways to encourage strength and balance.
 Pink Oatmeal is all about creative activities that encourage strength and balance.
 Take a look at all of the videos and activities to make your exercises more creative!